LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 You can follow the following step to publish the example project.

 1.)
-Clone edpapi project from github.
+Clone the example project from GitHub.

 ```
 $ git clone https://github.com/TR-API-Samples/Example.EDP.DotNETCore.SymbologyConversion.git